- Home

-Accessibility statement for Essex Safeguarding Children Board
+Accessibility Statement for Essex Safeguarding Children Board

-This accessibility statement applies to the Essex Safeguarding Children Board website located at escb.co.uk.
+This accessibility statement applies to https://www.escb.co.uk/

 This website is run by Essex County Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: